Enrolment Requirements & Course Fees

 - by quarterly instalments

-Withdrawals & Deferrals (Ts & Cs)
+Withdrawals & Deferrals (Terms & Conditions)

 Upon re-enrolment, deferred modules are charged at the rate appropriate to the academic year in which they are undertaken.
-There is no deferral fee if a student defers at the end of the academic year.
+There is no deferral fee if a student defers at the end of an academic year.

 BCNH will charge a penalty fee / admin fee of £35 for each reminder letter in respect of missed payments.
 Reminders may be sent automatically every fortnight from the date the payment was due.
 Students whose fees are more than 2 weeks in arrears will be denied access to course materials on Moodle and tutorial support until their fees are up to date.